-Duffy The Sea Turtle is based on true events and it is this powerful message which invites children and adults alike to question their environment and the plastic pollution within it.
-With suggestions for the future and links to activities which reinforce the story, Duffy the Sea Turtle is a book which will inspire young readers to make changes to the world around them.
+Duffy’s Lucky Escape is based on true events and it is this powerful message which invites children and adults alike to question their environment and the plastic pollution within it.
+With suggestions for the future and links to activities which reinforce the story, Duffy’s Lucky Escape is a book which will inspire young readers to make changes to the world around them.

 DUFFY’S STORY IS BASED ON TRUE EVENTS